erik-whiting/gsoc-2022-autowrap/lessons_learned.md

 ## Lessons Learned

-This page contains links to quick write-ups on things I leanred throughout the project.
+This page contains links to quick write-ups on things I learned throughout the project.

+[26-June-2022]() - How operators are wrapped

 [21-June-2022](lessons/stuff_about_tuples.md) - C++ and Python tuples